Capitalism and Slavery: Howard University, and publication

 Williams left the United Kingdom for the United States in 1939.
-After a period of unsuccessful job applications, he had been appointed assistant professor at Howard University in Washington D.C.
+After a period of unsuccessful job applications, he had been appointed assistant professor at Howard University, an historically black college, in Washington D.C.
 A close colleague there, who wrote a foreword to Williams's The Negro in the Caribbean (1942), was Alain LeRoy Locke.
 Others on the faculty were Ralph Bunche, E. Franklin Frazier, and Charles S. Johnson.
 Williams was brought to Howard by Locke, supported by Bunche and Abram Lincoln Harris, and took on a teaching load in the Political Science department.

-Excerpts of his thesis were published in 1939 by The Keys, the journal of the League of Coloured Peoples.
-An attempt by Williams to have his dissertation published in the United Kingdom through Fredric Warburg failed: the undermining of the humanitarian motivation for the Abolition Act 1833 was found unacceptable, culturally speaking.
+Excerpts of his thesis were published in 1939 by The Keys, the journal of the London-based League of Coloured Peoples.
+An attempt by Williams to have his dissertation published in the United Kingdom through Fredric Warburg failed: the undermining of the humanitarian motivation for the Slavery Abolition Act 1833 was found unacceptable, culturally speaking.
 Publication of Capitalism and Slavery happened finally in the United States, in 1944.
 It appeared in a British edition in 1964, with an introduction by Denis William Brogan, summarising Williams's thesis in a phrase on abolition as a cutting of losses, and illustration of the workings of self-interest.
-Brogan had reviewed Capitalism and Slavery in the Times Literary Supplement, and accepted its general argument on the predominance of economic forces.
+Brogan had reviewed Capitalism and Slavery in The Times Literary Supplement, and accepted its general argument on the predominance of economic forces.